International and Off-Campus Study Opportunities

 Get out of town!

 St. Andrew's-Sewanee School welcomes students from around the world.
-In any give year, the student body represents as many as 18 countries.
+In any given year, the student body represents as many as 18 countries.
 However, we recognize that exposure to different cultures is not enough to produce tomorrow's global citizen.
 You have to see the world for yourself.

 In recent years, SAS faculty members have led study tours to China and service trips to Jamaica and Yellowstone.
 The trips are open to day and boarding students, both domestic and international.
 The tours are led by faculty members who know the countries, the cultures and the language.